 Under the scheme, one can get loans of up to 1 crore without collateral or surety.
 Any new and existing micro and small enterprise can take the loan from all scheduled commercial banks and specified Regional Rural Banks, NSIC, NEDFi, and SIDBI, which have signed an agreement with the Credit Guarantee Trust.

 Check your eligibility as a borrower HERE

-These are some funding options that can help you meet your finnacial needs.
-There are some other Unconventional modes of financing options which are now becoming popular in india such as Crowd funding, approaching incubators etc. We will explore the other options in next blog.
+These are some funding options that can help you meet your financial needs.
+There are some other Unconventional modes of financing options which are now becoming popular in India such as Crowdfunding, approaching incubators etc. We will explore the other options on next blog.